shameemreza/woocommerce-shipping-time-display/README.md

 - PHP 7.0+

 ## Support
-If you encounter any issues, feel free to open an issue or hire a developer.
+Feel free to open an issue or hire a developer if you encounter any issues.

 # Contributing
 Pull requests are welcome!
-If you’d like to improve this plugin, feel free to fork the repository and submit your changes.
+If you'd like to improve this plugin, feel free to fork the repository and submit your changes.

 ## License
 This plugin is licensed under the **GPL-2.0 or later**.